RohitBharatia/Architechtural-Firm/README.md

-# Studio-Roots
-This repo contains all the work I have done for an Architechture firm called Studio Roots.
+This repo contains all the work I have done for an architecture firm.
 The aim of this project was to keep costs down as well as provide a solution using tools that the client was comfortable using.
 To stick to this goal, we used the Google suit of tools: Drive, Sheets, Looker Studio and Apps Script.
-This repository consists of all the code I wrote in Apps Script for the project.
+This repository comprises all the code I wrote in Apps Script for the project.

 #### The work I've done can be split into the following 2 buckets.
 >##### 1. Employee and Task Management